xpack/web-jekyll/pages/vscode/quick-start.md

 ### Tooltips

-As most of other graphical objects, the xPacks Actions explorer shows additional information as tooltips, visible after hovering with the mouse for a few moments on the visible items.
+As with most other graphical objects, the xPacks Actions explorer shows additional information as tooltips, visible after hovering with the mouse for a few moments over the tree items.

 ## Satisfy dependencies